 Type of Fee or Cost Amount How And When Paid

-Ongoing annual fees and costs
+Ongoing annual fees and costs 1

-Administration fees and costs 0.16% p.a.2 of your account balance up to \$500,000 (known as the account management fee).
-0.00% p.a. for the portion of your account balance above \$500,000.
-Deducted weekly from your account on a pro rata basis
+Administration fees and costs 0.16% p.a.
+2 of your account balance up to \$500,000 (known as the account management fee).
+0.00% p.a. for the portion of your account balance above \$500,000 Deducted weekly from your account on a pro rata basis.
+For the year ended 31 December 2024, \$1.77 million was allocated from the Scheme's Employer Funding Reserve (and not from your account) to cover project-related costs.

-Investment fees and costs 0.015% - 0.464%4 p.a. of your account balance depending on your investment option.
+Investment fees and costs 3 0.015% - 0.465% 4 p.a. of your account balance depending on your investment option.
 For details of the fees and costs for each investment option, see the table on page 25.
 Deducted from your chosen investment option's investment earnings before the option's unit price is declared

 ransaction costs Nil Not applicable

 Member activity related fees and l costs

 Buy-sell spread Nil Not applicable

 Switching fee Nil Not applicable

 Other fees and costs5 Refer to 'Additional explanation of fees and costs' for details.
-Where fees and costs are applied to your account, they are deducted as described in the 'Additional explanation of fees and costs'.
+Where fees and costs are applied to you account, they are deducted as described in the 'Additional explanation of fees and costs'.